econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 ![](assets/mempooltestnet.png)

 ## Collaborative Post-Mix Spending Tools - StonewallX2
 StonewallX2 is another collaborative spending tool that helps break on-chain heuristics and maintain anonymity.
 StonewallX2 transactions always have four outputs.
 The number of inputs can vary.
 At least two of those outputs are identical in size, this creates a decoy output the same size as the spend.
 The other two outputs are the change being returned to both collaborators.
 Unlike Stowaway transactions, StonewallX2 transactions can be spent to a third party - the spend does not have to be made to the collaborating partner.
+The collaborating peers in a StonewallX2 transaction split the miners fee 50/50.
+The input selection algorithm enforces that no UTXOs that share the same previous transaction will be used as inputs together in a new transaction.

 Here is how a StonewallX2 (and a Stonewall) will look [on-chain](https://kycp.org/#/4c49b28a82c4f43b8facf8538ffaf05fa76cce46194ca07b9ca4916f9faeff0e):